Mohamed-AbdulRahman5/perl_dft_insert/README.md

 # Usage
 To use the script, run the following command on the terminal:

-Copy
+Copy.

  perl script.pl input_file.v output_file.v

 Replace script.pl with the name of the Perl script, input_file.v with the name of the Verilog design file you want to modify, and output_file.v with the name you want to give to the modified file.